openemr/demo_farm_openemr/README.md

 - root_sql_pass: set the root_sql_pass to use. if this is empty, then leave blank (however, only the deprecated demos will leave this empty).
 - branch_tag: set this to `branch` when using a github branch and `tag` when using a github tag.
 - demo_data_upgrade_from: when set demo_data above or capsule below, then place the OpenEMR version that the demo data was based on (so it will then be upgraded from that version).
 - fun_stuff: set this to randomly select a theme.
 Set to 0 to turn off.
-Set to 1 for when using OpenEMR version < 6.0 and set to 2 when using OpenEMR version 6.0 and grreater.
+Set to 1 for when using OpenEMR version < 6.0 and set to 2 when using OpenEMR version 6.0 and greater.
 - pass_reset: set this to have password(s) reset to default every 5 minutes.
 Set to 0 to turn off.
 Set to 1 for demos that just have admin user.
 Set to 2 for demos that have the standard demo data.
 - capsule: set to 0 if no capsule.
-If have a capsule, then place the name if it here.
+If have a capsule, then place the name of it here.
 - description: place description of the demo here

 How to restart the demo farm when the instance does a shutdown/reboot